Calculating Your Taxes

 Making use of tax credits

 A tax credit reduces the taxes you owe dollar for dollar.
-A credit is more valuable than a deduction.
+A credit is generally more valuable than a deduction.
 A $100 credit means that you pay $100 less in taxes.
 A deduction simply reduces your taxable income.

 There are a number of tax credits available, depending on your income and personal situation.
 A few examples include: